This Azure PowerShell article will discuss the syntax and usage of the Get-AzureADUser PowerShell command with examples.

 Final Thoughts

-Well, in this article, we discussed the syntax and usage of the Get-AzureADUser PowerShell command with examples of how to use the Get-AzureADUser command.
+In this article, we discussed the syntax and usage of the Get-AzureADUser PowerShell command with examples of how to use the Powershell Get-AzureADUser command.
 Thanks for reading this article !!!